What you SHOULD do…

 If possible, contact the grants staff to get advice when you have questions.

 It is to your advantage to seek advice early to allow the staff time to give you technical assistance and to allow yourself the time to assemble the necessary items for your application.
-Call the grants staff only after you are familiar with the guidelines.
+Contact the grants staff only after you are familiar with the guidelines.

 Use the online application.